tribixbite/awesome/README.md

 *   [neuml/codequestion](https://github.com/neuml/codequestion) - 🔎 Semantic search for developers
 *   [obsidianforensics/unfurl](https://github.com/obsidianforensics/unfurl) - Extract and Visualize Data from URLs using Unfurl
 *   [mem0ai/mem0](https://github.com/mem0ai/mem0) - Universal memory layer for AI Agents
+*   [apocas/restai](https://github.com/apocas/restai) - RESTai is an AIaaS (AI as a Service) open-source platform.
+Built on top of LlamaIndex & Langchain.
+Supports any public LLM supported by LlamaIndex and any local LLM suported by Ollama/vLLM/etc. Precise embeddings usage and tuning.
+Built-in image generation (Dall-E, SD, Flux) and dynamic loading generators.
 *   [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
 *   [lucifertrj/Awesome-RAG](https://github.com/lucifertrj/Awesome-RAG) - RAG-VectorDB-Embedings-LlamaIndex-Langchain
 *   [carolinefrasca/llamaindex-chat-with-streamlit-docs](https://github.com/carolinefrasca/llamaindex-chat-with-streamlit-docs) - Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the contents of the Streamlit docs (or your own data).